the-future-society/Project-AIMS-AI-against-Modern-Slavery/🗄️ Data and text extraction/README.md

 Being able to extract the text and assess its quality before using it in building models is of great importance and a key step in ensuring the accuracy of the final tool.
 For example, if a paragraph of a company’s report is not extracted, the analysis will lead to an incorrect assessment of the company’s compliance with modern slavery regulation.
 The same issue also arises if the text is fully extracted but not in the intended order (e.g. columns of text are read as a single block).

-## An older version of the Project AIMS Pipeline looks like this:
+## An older version of the Project AIMS pipeline
 > This pipeline is dependent on Lambda Functions for extracting text from original files.
 <img width="924" alt="Screen Shot 2021-11-30 at 8 43 27 pm" src="https://user-images.githubusercontent.com/64998301/144032949-de2ce1e9-91af-47aa-a7e9-f54ad0d78127.png">